Invoke-IR/PowerForensics/README.md

-Get-ForensicExplorerTypedPath - gets the file paths that have been typed into the Windows Explorer application Get-ForensicNetworkList - gets a list of networks that the system has previously been connected to Get-ForensicPrefetch - gets Windows Prefetch artifacts by parsing the file's binary structure Get-ForensicRunMostRecentlyUsed - gets the commands that were issued by the user to the run dialog Get-ForensicScheduledJob - gets Scheduled Jobs (at jobs) by parsing the file's binary structures Get-ForensicShellLink - gets ShellLink (.lnk) artifacts by parsing the file's binary structure
+Get-ForensicExplorerTypedPath - gets the file paths that have been typed into the Windows Explorer application Get-ForensicNetworkList - gets a list of networks that the system has previously been connected to Get-ForensicPrefetch - gets Windows Prefetch artifacts by parsing the file's binary structure Get-ForensicRecentFileCache - gets previously run commands from the RecentFileCache.bcf file Get-ForensicRunMostRecentlyUsed - gets the commands that were issued by the user to the run dialog Get-ForensicScheduledJob - gets Scheduled Jobs (at jobs) by parsing the file's binary structures Get-ForensicShellLink - gets ShellLink (.lnk) artifacts by parsing the file's binary structure